ea5gvk/hp3icc-easy-hbl/README.md

 # Credits :

-Special thanks to colleagues: N0MJS Cortney T. Buffington , IU7IGU Daniele Marra , SP2ONG WALDEMAR OGONOWSKI , for their contributions to the content of this scrip.
+Special thanks to colleagues: N0MJS Cortney T. Buffington , LZ5PN Lachizar Karchev , IU7IGU Daniele Marra , SP2ONG WALDEMAR OGONOWSKI , for their contributions to the content of this scrip.

 #